liquidweb/liquidweb-cli/README.md

 ### Plan Variables

 Plan yaml can make use of golang's template variables.
-Allow variables can be passed on the command line, it can use environment variables, and it can pull limited system information.
+Allows variables to be passed on the command line and it can access environment variables.

 #### Environment Variables
 Envonrment variables are defined as `.Env.VARNAME`.
 On most linux systems and shells you can